Nursing Admissions Criteria

 *Please note: The Office of Enrollment Management reserves the right to request additional supporting material.
 Bay State College reserves the right to make exceptions on Admissions decisions.
 Exceptions are at the discretion of the College and are on a case-by-case basis.
 Should you have any questions, please contact the Admissions Team at 617-217-9080 or firstname.lastname@example.org.

-Bay State College is currently accepting and reviewing applications for admittance into the Spring 2019 academic year.
-To be considered for the Associate Degree in Nursing (ADN) cohort class of Spring 2019, completed applications (including all supporting documents) must be received by December 21, 2018.
+Bay State College is currently accepting and reviewing applications for admittance into the Fall 2020 program start date.
+To be considered for the Associate Degree in Nursing (ADN) cohort classes for these start dates, completed applications (including all supporting documents) must be received by the below date:

 A complete application includes the online application, campus interview, transcripts and placement test and TEAS score results.